NITHISH74/study-of-basic-gates/README.md

 **Result:**

-Thus , the truth table of logic gates have been studied and verified in Quartus II using verilog programming.
+Thus, the truth table of logic gates have been studied and verified in Quartus II using verilog programming.